Kristina01111000/Drws_site/README.md

 Change it to septembers topic
-For topic pages make first letter be capitalized, remove italics, nutrition already done Add intro video to the promo page
+For topic pages make first letter be capitalized, remove italics, nutrition already done Add intro video to the promo page analytics add him as an admin for other sites
-Add analytics to other sites and add him as an admin Fix spacing and sizing of video
+Fix spacing and sizing of video
 See if i can embed the arrow in practical benefits into the bullet list Move button to just above words from dr w